 Music: Bach, Cello Suite No. 1, 1st movement; Performed by Vito Paternoster

-A Sentient Fractal Lives at the Psychedelic Shack: God Machine II
+A Sentient Fractal Lives at the Psychedelic Shack: At the Gallery Aternate Version

 VIEW ON VIMEO / VIEW ON YOUTUBE